rancher/docs/content/rancher/v2.x/en/installation/other-installation-methods/air-gap/populate-private-registry/_index.md

 This section describes how to set up your private registry so that when you install Rancher, Rancher will pull all the required images from this registry.

-By default, we provide the steps of how to populate your private registry assuming you are provisioning Linux only clusters, but if you plan on provisioning any [Windows clusters]({{<baseurl>}}/rancher/v2.x/en/cluster-provisioning/rke-clusters/windows-clusters/), there are separate instructions to support the images needed for a Windows cluster.
+By default, we provide the steps of how to populate your private registry assuming that Rancher will provision downstream Kubernetes clusters with only Linux nodes.
+But if you plan on provisioning any [downstream Kubernetes clusters using Windows nodes]({{<baseurl>}}/rancher/v2.x/en/cluster-provisioning/rke-clusters/windows-clusters/), there are separate instructions to support the images needed.

 {{% tabs %}}
 {{% tab "Linux Only Clusters" %}}